-Higher education institutions, too, have absolute accommodation duties under the Integration of Persons with Disabilities Act.80
+Higher education institutions, too, have absolute accommodation duties under the Integration of Persons with Disabilities Act.64

-Under the Labour Code, too, employers are under a duty to provide accommodation for workers who are unable to perform their job because of illness or accident.81 This duty pre-dates both the Protection Against Discrimination Act and the Integration of Persons with Disabilities Act.82 It has no disproportionate burden limit.
+Under the Labour Code, too, employers are under a duty to provide accommodation for workers who are unable to perform their job because of illness or accident.65 This duty pre-dates both the Protection Against Discrimination Act and the Integration of Persons with Disabilities Act.66 It has no disproportionate burden limit.
 It is based upon instruction by the health authorities.
-An employer who fails to comply with such an instruction owes the employee compensation ipso iure.83
+An employer who fails to comply with such an instruction owes the employee compensation ipso iure.67 b) Please also specify if the definition of a disability for the purposes of claiming a reasonable accommodation is the same as for claiming protection from nondiscrimination in general, i.e. is the personal scope of the national law different (more limited) in the context of reasonable accommodation than it is with regard to other elements of disability non-discrimination law.

-Under the Healthy and Safe Work Conditions Act, employers are under a duty to provide the appropriate facilities for employees with reduced work capability, e.g. people with disabilities, at their workplaces.84 Employers are to be assisted and consulted in adapting the job to employees' capabilities, considering their physical and mental health, by special labour medicine authorities.85
+Under the Healthy and Safe Work Conditions Act, employers are under a duty to provide the appropriate facilities for employees with reduced work capability, e.g. people with disabilities, at their workplaces.68 Employers are to be assisted and consulted in adapting the job to employees' capabilities, considering their physical and mental health, by special labour medicine authorities.69

-The definition of disability is one for all purposes under domestic law, including discrimination and reasonable accommodation.86 Therefore, the scope of persons who can claim disability for purposes of enforcing non-discrimination rights is the same as those who can claim reasonable accommodation.
-However, the equality body has on occasion refused to consider (on admissibility) or uphold (on the merits) discrimination complaints by persons with disabilities who failed to produce medical proof of their disability.87 b) Does national law provide for a duty to provide a reasonable accommodation for people with disabilities in areas outside employment?
-Does the definition of "disproportionate burden" in this context, as contained in legislation and
+The definition of disability is one for all purposes under domestic law, including discrimination and reasonable accommodation.70 Therefore, the scope of persons who can claim disability for purposes of enforcing non-discrimination rights is the same as those who can claim reasonable accommodation.
+However, the equality body has on occasion refused to consider (on admissibility) or uphold (on the merits) discrimination complaints by persons with disabilities who failed to produce medical proof of their disability.71